-A larger group is broken into two smaller groups — one for grades first to fourth and an older group of fifth to eighth graders.
+A larger group is broken into three smaller groups — one for grades first to fourth and an older group of fifth to eighth graders and a teen group for ninth to twelfth graders.
 This allows for each session to focus on an age appropriate theme, such as feelings, friends, self-esteem, bullying or other topics related to being a sibling.
 This program fosters positive relationships between brothers and sisters, teaches coping strategies, and develops supportive friendships.

 Parents and caregivers are invited to participate in adult support groups that are facilitated by the Sibshops social work team.
 These groups run simultaneously with the children’s groups and focus on helping parents to cope with the challenges of meeting the needs of all of their children.